miro-ka/mosquito/README.md

  * **Multi-currency bot** - Be able to monitor and exchange several currencies in one strategy (no need to run 5 same strategies for 5 different currencies).
  * **Easy AI plug** - Possibility to easily plug any of the existing AI/ML libraries (for ex. scikit or keras)

+> **Please be AWARE that Mosquito is still in beta and under heavy development.
+Please use it in Live trading VERY carefully.**

 ### Supported Exchanges
 Mosquito currently supports following exchanges: